AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/filters.md

 _Used in: Account Based Marketing_

 Select or paste in a series of Account Names from the CRM to filter the results.
-Strings can have duplicates, so it is possible to have multiple “Bizible” accounts for example.
+Strings can have duplicates, so it is possible to have multiple “Marketo Measure” accounts for example.
 If a single account is needed in this case, use the Account Id filter instead.

 **Attribution Model**